Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/deform.rst

    while moving the Monkey you will constrain the movement to one axis only.

-- In Fig. Monkey deformations, you can see the Monkey at different positions along the curve.
+- In Fig. :ref:`fig-curves-deform-monkey-deform`, you can see the Monkey at different positions along the curve.

 .. tip::

    Moving the Monkey in directions other than the dominant axis will create some odd deformations.
    Sometimes this is what you want to achieve, so you will need to experiment and try it out!

+.. _fig-curves-deform-monkey-deform:

 .. figure:: /images/curvesdeform_examplemonkeyoncurve2.jpg
    :width: 650px